On hyperbolic rational maps with finitely connected Fatou sets: Tree mapping schemes

-Given a hyperbolic post-critically finite tree mapping scheme, one can get different but dynamically the same tree mapping schemes by introducing more vertices on the tree, or more `gaps' in $\Omega$ and branches by taking preimages, To get rid of these ambiguities, we introduce the notion of {\em irreducible} tree mapping schemes.
+Given a post-critically finite hyperbolic tree mapping scheme, one can get different but dynamically equivalent tree mapping schemes by introducing more vertices or branches on the tree by taking preimages, or more `gaps' in $\Omega$.
+To get rid of these ambiguities, we introduce the notion of {\em irreducible} tree mapping schemes.